algolia/talksearch.js/README.md

   <script src="https://cdn.jsdelivr.net/npm/talksearch@0.0.8/dist/talksearch.min.js"></script>
 ```

-_Note that we also have a React InstantSearch, Vue InstantSearch and Angular
+_Note that we also have a [React InstantSearch][1], [Vue InstantSearch][2] and
-InstantSearch if you're using one of those frameworks.
-The following example
+[Angular InstantSearch][3] if you're using one of those frameworks.
+The
-will assume you're using the regular InstantSearch.js, but the exact same
+following example will assume you're using the regular [InstantSearch.js][4],
-concept will apply to any of those three libraries._
+but the exact same concept will apply to any of those three libraries._

 ## Initialize the search